LeonLonsdale/path-helper-util/README.md

 }
 ```

-or you can create and call a registration function:
+or we can create and call a registration function:

 ```typescript
 // layout.tsx